graph LR

 The statistical concept of bias

-In statistics and causal inference, bias is any systematic error that pushes your estimate away from the true effect you’re trying to measure.
-It’s not about random mistakes, but about consistent mismeasurement.
-Think of it as a kind of “invisible hand” that quietly and consistently nudges your results in the wrong direction.
+In statistics and causal inference, bias is a systematic error that pushes an estimate away from the true effect.
+Unlike a random mistake, it consistently distorts the result.

-These errors might come from who ends up in your sample (selection bias), what you fail to measure (omitted variable bias), who drops out along the way (attrition bias), or even misunderstanding the direction of influence (reverse causality and simultaneity).
-In the following sections, we will discuss omitted variable bias in more detail, while the other types of biases and misleading relations will be discussed in the Appendix 2.A of this chapter.
+These errors may arise from who enters your sample (selection bias), what you fail to measure (omitted variable bias), who drops out (attrition bias), or a mistaken direction of influence (reverse causality and simultaneity).
+The next sections examine omitted variable bias; Appendix 2.A covers the other biases and misleading relationships.

 The anatomy of OVB